Lawrenceville DUI Lawyers

 Gwinnett State Court

 Often, a jury trial is the best possible option to avoid a DUI conviction on your Lawrenceville DUI case.
-Because the Lawrenceville Municipal Court does not conduct jury trials, your case would need to be sent to Gwinnett County State Court, located in the Gwinnett Justice and Administration Center for trial.
+Because the Lawrenceville Municipal Court does not conduct jury trials, your case must be sent to Gwinnett County State Court, located in the Gwinnett Justice and Administration Center, for trial.
 Gwinnett State Court currently has six state court judges and two senior state court judges.
 Your case will be assigned to one of the six judges once your case is filed with the Gwinnett County Clerk of Court

-The current elected Gwinnett County Solicitor is Brian Whiteside.
-Mr. Whiteside lost in the primary election in May and his term will end on December 31, 2021.
-Lisamarie Bristol will be the nest Solicitor General effective January 1, 2023.
-There are generally two prosecutors assigned to each of the six state court judges.
+The current elected Gwinnett County Solicitor is Lisamarie Bristol.
+Generally, two prosecutors are assigned to each of the six state court judges.
 Each Gwinnett County State Court judge handles their caseloads differently.
-Because we often contest DUI charges in Gwinnett County State Court, our Lawrenceville DUI lawyers know how each particular courtroom operates.
+Because our Gwinnett DUI lawyers often contest DUI charges in Gwinnett County State Court, we know how each particular courtroom operates.

 How our skilled Lawrenceville DUI lawyers build a successful defense in your DUI case:

 To build a strong DUI defense in Georgia, our Lawrenceville DUI lawyers start by meeting with you about your Lawrenceville DUI case and learning as much as possible from you about what happened.
-Using this core information, our own in-house investigator can look for more evidence to help our defense by using specialized resources as needed to determine if all testing and other details of your Lawrenceville DUI arrest were accurate and legal.
-Our investigator gathers information, videos, 911 calls, possible surveillance videos, police reports, documents, road/scene conditions, and more.
+Using this core information, we can look for more evidence to help our defense by using specialized resources as needed to determine if all testing and other details of your Lawrenceville DUI arrest were accurate and legal.
+We then gather information, videos, 911 calls, possible surveillance videos, police reports, documents, road/scene conditions, and more.
 There are also times when we use the services of toxicologists, accident reconstructionists, private investigators, breath test/field sobriety experts, medical professionals, and video illustrators, to name a few, to help build a solid defense in your Lawrenceville DUI case.
-Our Lawrenceville DUI lawyers then analyze your case starting with whether the initial stop or reason why the police were involved was legal.
-We also look for suppression issues with the admissibility of field sobriety tests or state chemical tests (breath, blood, or urine tests).
-Our DUI attorneys meet as a group and then develop strategies on how to best conduct the license suspension hearings, preliminary/committal hearings, motion hearings, and trials.
-Our team approach is an effective way to ensure we are prepared to defend your Lawrenceville DUI.
-All of our lawyers are involved in your case.
-Our DUI defense lawyers have regular meetings on all of our cases, so the lead Lawrenceville DUI lawyer can get as much input as possible in developing a winning strategy in your Lawrenceville DUI case.
+Our Lawrenceville DUI lawyers then analyze your case, starting with whether the initial stop or reason why the police were involved was legal.
+We also look for suppression issues with the admissibility of field sobriety tests or state chemical tests (breath, blood, or urine).
+Our DUI attorneys meet as a group and then develop strategies to best conduct the license suspension hearings, preliminary/committal hearings, motion hearings, and trials.
+This approach is an effective way to ensure we are prepared to defend your Lawrenceville DUI.

 Lawrenceville Police Department